How to Use the Town Plan Online

 sub-committees appointed or approved by the CDC.
 This is where the active

 volunteer work of realizing the town’s future actually takes place.
-Each Action Group has its own page on

 the TPO site, serving two purposes.
 Members of the group use the page as a